aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/add-a-cell-area-for-format-condition/_index.md

 | folder         | string  | query    | The folder where the file is stored.                           |
 | storageName    | string  | query    | The name of the storage service.                               |

+## Cloud SDK Family

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ConditionalFormattings/PutWorksheetFormatConditionArea) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ConditionalFormattings/PutWorksheetFormatConditionArea) defines a publicly accessible programming interface and lets

+you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.